joaomouraosa/shelp/README.md

 > python shelp.py xargs # e.g., see how the xargs command can be used

-> ln -s $PWD/shelp.py ~/.local/bin/shelp # Create a symbolic link, if you want to run
+> ln -s $PWD/shelp.py ~/.local/bin/shelp # create a symbolic link pointing to this

 > shelp.py xargs # nice